 - Set the baud rate on each transceiver to match the baud rate of the instrument to which it is attached.
 Please note that when you are setting the transceiver's baud rate you are setting its RS232 data rate, which must match the rate for the instrument to which it is attached.
-This in turn means that the baud rate does not have to be on the same setting for the two transceivers. - Verify that the RS232 connector on the cable supplied will fit the RS232 interface on the instrument to which it is being connected.
-The cable supplied will fit a 9 pin male RS232 connector, any other format will need an adapter or different cable. - Connect Antennas to the modems.
+This in turn means that the baud rate does not have to be on the same setting for the two transceivers. - 2.
+Verify that the RS232 connector on the cable supplied will fit the RS232 interface on the instrument to which it is being connected.
+The cable supplied will fit a 9 pin male RS232 connector, any other format will need an adapter or different cable. - 3.
+Screw the included whip antennas in the modem (DGR-115 model only), ensuring they are snug and properly seated.
 Any FreeWave transceiver may be operated without an antenna for benchtop testing without concern for damaging the product. - 4.
 Connect the Transceiver to the instrument with the RS232 cable and attach the power adapter to the Transceiver.
 Shortly after both modems are plugged in they should establish a communications link with each other and your connection is complete!